SilkRose/Pony/stories/script-kitty/script-kitty.md

 Fluttershy petted Opal after she finished cleaning the counter.

 Rarity turned it on as she read the setup instructions.
-"It says to connect it to to the internet, we need to connect to its WiFi and tell it what my home network and password are"
+"It says to connect it to to the internet, we need to connect to its WiFi and tell it what my home network and password are."

 Fluttershy pulled out her phone and started to do as Rarity instructed.

 After a minute or two of typing in the wrong password, Fluttershy finally got it connected.
-It's hard to type with hooves.

 *How hard is it to type 'Opalescence_123'?* Opal thought.